2020 Bloomington Blues & Boogie Woogie Piano Festival - Canceled

 Call-Out for Musicians for Public Concert

 Are you a community or student musician?
-If so, would you like to participate in a public concert in April of 2020?
+If so, would you like to participate in a public concert in 2020?

-Craig Brenner is composing and recording jazz, blues and boogie woogie tunes and presenting a free public performance of the original music.
-The performance will include Craig, other musicians on the recordings, and additional local musicians, including members of the community and students from local schools who want to participate, gain performing experience, and interact with professional musicians playing original music.
+Craig Brenner is composing and recording jazz, blues and boogie woogie tunes and presenting a free public performance of the music.
+The performance will include Craig, other musicians on the recordings, and additional local musicians, including members of the community and students from local schools who want to participate, gain performing experience, and interact with professional musicians while playing original music.
 This could be you!

-If YOU are interested in participating in the public concert in April of 2020, please click here for information and to find out how you can be involved.
+If YOU are interested in participating in the public concert, please click here for information and to find out how you can be involved.

 2019 Bloomington Blues & Boogie Woogie Piano Festival

-The next festival is in August of 2019, with three days of free and ticketed events, beginning on Saturday, Aug.
-10 through Monday, Aug.
-12. Concert tickets are on sale now.
-Visit the festival website for more information!
+The next festival is in August of 2020, with three days of free and ticketed events, beginning on Friday, Aug.
+7 through Sunday, Aug.
+9. Visit the festival website for more information!

 Craig Awarded "Arts in the Parks and Historic Sites" Grant

 Craig received a grant from the Indiana Arts Commission for Jan.
 1 - Dec.
 31, 2019, for the project, "Craig Presents Music in Indiana State Parks and Historic Sites".
-The grant funds four performances in state parks during which Craig will explore the jazzy side of blues, boogie woogie and other music, focusing on Indiana composers and musicians.
-Craig will bring percussion instruments and invite attendees to play along at each location.
-Performances will include Craig and members of Craig & The Crawdads.
-The activities are supported by the Indiana Arts Commission and National Endowment for the Arts, a federal agency.
-For dates and times, see the calendar.
+The grant funded four performances in state parks during which Craig explored the jazzy side of blues, boogie woogie and other music, focusing on Indiana composers and musicians.
+Craig brought percussion instruments and invited attendees to play along at each location.
+Performances included Craig and members of Craig & The Crawdads.
+The activities were supported by the Indiana Arts Commission and National Endowment for the Arts, a federal agency.

-The Indiana Arts Commission is providing funding for many activities at Indiana's State Parks and Historic Sites in 2019.
+The Indiana Arts Commission provided funding for many activities at Indiana's State Parks and Historic Sites in 2019.
 See all 2019 Arts in the Parks & Historic Sites grants to individual artists.
 Craig also received grants in 2016, 2017, and 2018.
 See all 2018 Arts in the Parks & Historic Sites activities.